niqdev/devops/docs/index.md

-# DevOps Lab
+# DevOps

-A collection of Docker and Vagrant images mainly to provision distributed systems for local development, learning purposes and quick prototyping.
+A collection of Docker and Vagrant images, scripts and documentation mainly related to distributed systems for local development, learning purposes and quick prototyping.

-Documentations

 * [Docker](docker.md)
 * [Ansible](ansible.md)